TechEarl

 • One line of noise in the Network tab and in Lighthouse "reduce unused JavaScript" nags.

 If you are chasing a perfect PageSpeed score or auditing a site where every request matters, removing emojis is a clean, zero-risk item to tick off.
 If you are trying to make a genuinely slow site fast, your time is better spent on a caching layer, image sizing, and your slowest plugins.
-See my notes on tracking down ACF-driven query bloat for the kind of problem that actually moves the needle.
+See my notes on tracking down ACF-driven query bloat for the kind of problem that actually moves the needle, and on a WooCommerce store the slow path is almost always the database, not the head scripts.

 Put it in a plugin, not the theme